Raghavan1988/cricketRAG/README.md

 ## Overview

 CricRAG is a Streamlit application that leverages OpenAI's GPT-4o to provide detailed ball-by-ball strategies and field placements for cricket batsmen.
-The application reads player profiles from text files and allows users to input custom prompts to generate tailored strategies.
-CricGPT also incorporates the latest player information by scraping ball-by-ball commentary from Cricinfo, ensuring up-to-date analyses.
+Using Cricinfo's API, we have built specific dataset for many batsmen.
+The application reads recent ball by ball commentary from the dataset text files and allows users to input custom prompts to generate tailored strategies, ensuring up-to-date analyses.

 ## Features